United Order: Under Joseph Smith

 Joseph Smith learned of a group of about 50 people known as "the family" living on Isaac Morley's farm near Kirtland, Ohio, who had established a cooperative venture based on statements in the Book of Acts.
 Members of "The Morley family" were originally followers of Sidney Rigdon, a minister associated with the Restoration Movement who later converted to Mormonism.
 Many of these communalists also joined the new church and several, including Isaac Morley, served in leadership positions.
 Levi Hancock records an early event wherein a "family member" stole his pocket watch and sold it, claiming it was "all in the family."

 Smith was troubled because of the number of members joining the church in poverty in Kirtland, Ohio.
 Revenue was needed for the church to publish books and tracts.
 At this time, Smith and Rigdon were both in economic distress.
 Smith and his wife Emma lived on the Morley farm for a period of time.

 On February 4, 1831, Smith said he had received a revelation calling Edward Partridge to be the first bishop of the church.
 Five days later, on February 9, 1831, Smith described a second revelation detailing the law of consecration.

 Smith said he had received a revelation directing the Latter Day Saints to impart of their land and money to the church.
 Partridge assigned the incoming saints from New York lots according to another revelation.
 Smith directed Colesville immigrants to settle in Thompson, Ohio, a few miles east of Kirtland, on a farm owned by Leman Copley.
 Saints from Seneca County were assigned to the Morley farm.

-Partridge attempted to implement the full law of consecration in Thompson; however, disagreements broke out and he was unsuccessful.
+Partridge attempted to implement the United Order in Thompson; however, disagreements broke out and he was unsuccessful.
 Shortly after, Smith announced a revelation directing Newel Knight to lead the saints on the Copley farm to settle in Missouri.

 Originally, the United Order was intended to be "an everlasting order for the benefit of my church, and for the salvation of men until I come".
 In practice, however, the Order was relatively short-lived during Smith's life.